mjpitz/mjpitz/docker/README.md

 - [catalog](catalog) - A service catalog listing out various services and links associated with them.
 - [drone-server](drone-server) - An unrestricted Drone.IO server image intended for personal use.
+- [presto](presto) - A minimal PrestoDB deployment intended to be backed by S3.
 - [redis](redis) - A canonical Redis image for managing in-memory data structures.
 - [redis-raft](redis-raft) - A Redis deployment that's backed by RAFT instead of its traditional replication mechanisms.
 - [rspamd](rspamd) - Boxes rspamd into a container for use as a sidecar with maddy.